 As environmental awareness rises, the term ‘circular economy’ will achieve greater prominence in business.
 Introducing and embedding various policies such as recycling or refurbishing will become more widespread as a means for businesses to reduce their environmental impact.
 Office sustainability starts with the smaller things that matter.

 Looking to the future

+Now you know how to improve sustainability in the workplace, it’s time for forward-thinking action!
 As concern for the environment continues to grow, action towards reducing one’s carbon footprint will help businesses stand out, and ultimately blend-in, in the eyes of an increasingly environmentally conscious population.
-Progress, or lack thereof, in combatting climate change will impact an organisation’s chance of winning new business, reputation, and even their desirability as a potential place to work.
+Progress, or lack thereof, in combating climate change will impact an organisation’s chance of winning new business, reputation, and even their desirability as a potential place to work.

 An organisation’s commercial real estate strategy can play a significant role in terms of environmental impact and, therefore, should be carefully considered in any approach to reducing an organisation’s carbon footprint.

 At DeVono Cresa, we can help you succeed as you strive to ensure that you have a sustainable real estate strategy.
 To find out more, you can read about our approach to ESG here.Share: